cap-js/docs/about/index.md

 In effect, CAP-based projects benefit from a primary **focus on domain**, with close collaboration of developers and domain experts, **rapid development** at **minimized costs**, as well as **avoiding technical debts** by eliminating exposure to, and lock-ins to volatile low-level technologies.

+Someone once said:

+"CAP is like ABAP for the non-ABAP world" {.quote}

+... which is not completely true, of course
+<br/>...
+ABAP is much older \:-)

 ## Jumpstart & Grow As You Go...
 ###### grow-as-you-go